Why Fourier Belongs in Hilbert Space

 \[

-\sigma_N f(x) \;=\; \frac{S_0 f(x) + S_1 f(x) + \cdots + S_{N-1} f(x)}{N}.
+\sigma_N f(x) = \frac{S_0 f(x) + S_1 f(x) + \cdots + S_{N-1} f(x)}{N}.

 \]

-Substituting the integral expression for \(c_n\) and switching summation with integration
+Substituting the integral expression for \(c_n\) and switching summation with integration (a

-(a finite sum, so the interchange is unconditional) gives
+finite sum, so the interchange is unconditional) gives

 \[

-\sigma_N f(x) \;=\; \frac{1}{2L}\int_{-L}^{L} f(y)\, F_N\!\left(\frac{\pi(x-y)}{L}\right) dy,
+\sigma_N f(x) = \frac{1}{2L}\int_{-L}^{L} f(y)\, F_N\!\left(\frac{\pi(x-y)}{L}\right) dy,

 \]

-where the Fejér kernel \(F_N\) is obtained by tracking the same computation
+where the Fejér kernel \(F_N\) is obtained by tracking the same

-through each partial sum: writing
+computation through each partial sum.
+Writing

-\(S_n f(x) = \tfrac{1}{2\pi}\int_{-\pi}^{\pi} f(x - Lt/\pi)\, D_n(t)\, dt\) with the
+\(S_n f(x) = \tfrac{1}{2\pi}\int_{-\pi}^{\pi} f(x - Lt/\pi)\, D_n(t)\, dt\) with the Dirichlet

-Dirichlet kernel \(D_n(t) = \sum_{k=-n}^{n} e^{ikt}\) and averaging over
+kernel \(D_n(t) = \sum_{k=-n}^{n} e^{ikt}\) and averaging over \(n = 0, \ldots, N-1\) gives

-\(n = 0, \ldots, N-1\) gives \(F_N = \tfrac{1}{N}(D_0 + D_1 + \cdots + D_{N-1})\),
+\(F_N = \tfrac{1}{N}(D_0 + D_1 + \cdots + D_{N-1})\), the Cesàro average of the Dirichlet

 \[

-F_N(t) \;=\; \frac{1}{N}\, \frac{\sin^2(N t / 2)}{\sin^2(t / 2)}, \qquad t \in (-\pi, \pi) \setminus \{0\},
+F_N(t) = \frac{1}{N}\, \frac{\sin^2(N t / 2)}{\sin^2(t / 2)}, \quad t \in (-\pi, \pi) \setminus \{0\},

 \]

-(with the natural limiting value \(F_N(0) = N\), obtained from
+with the natural limiting value \(F_N(0) = N\), obtained from

-\(\lim_{t \to 0} \sin^2(Nt/2)/\sin^2(t/2) = N^2\); this makes \(F_N\) continuous at \(0\)
+\(\lim_{t \to 0} \sin^2(Nt/2)/\sin^2(t/2) = N^2\).
+That value makes \(F_N\) continuous at \(0\)

-and the closed form valid on all of \([-\pi, \pi]\)).
+and the closed form valid on all of \([-\pi, \pi]\).

 To see how this closed form arises, recall the standard geometric-series evaluation

-\(D_n(t) = \frac{\sin((n + \tfrac{1}{2}) t)}{\sin(t/2)}\), valid for \(t \not\equiv 0 \pmod{2\pi}\).
+\(D_n(t) = \frac{\sin((n + \tfrac{1}{2}) t)}{\sin(t/2)}\), valid for

-Substituting this into \(F_N = \tfrac{1}{N}(D_0 + D_1 + \cdots + D_{N-1})\),
+\(F_N = \tfrac{1}{N}(D_0 + D_1 + \cdots + D_{N-1})\),

 \[

-F_N(t) \;=\; \frac{1}{N\, \sin(t/2)} \sum_{n=0}^{N-1} \sin\!\bigl((n + \tfrac{1}{2})\, t\bigr).
+F_N(t) = \frac{1}{N\, \sin(t/2)} \sum_{n=0}^{N-1} \sin\!\bigl((n + \tfrac{1}{2})\, t\bigr).

 \]